William C. C. Chen Tai Chi Chuan

 Two years later, I went back to complete my high school education.
 I pursued school while still living at Professor’s home.
 With five energetic children around me, it was difficult to do my school work.
 Professor and Mrs. Cheng were pleased and agreed that it would be best for my education to return home.

 Still, I went to professor’s house for Sunday push hand practice.
 My classmates and other T’ai Chi players were very anxious to come and push me at Professor’s house.
 I was young and flexible.
 It was very difficult for them to push me.
-I never pushed them back because they were senior classmates but instead, for two periods of two years, I yielded and neutralized like a “Roly-Poly Doll” (不倒翁).
+I never push them back because they were senior classmates but instead, for two periods of two years, I yielded and neutralized like a “Roly-Poly Doll” (不倒翁).
 Professor was very proud of me that I was able to follow the principle of “Investment in Loss”.
-I was named “Snake Waist Boy” (蛇腰) by the T’ai Chi Ch’uan community in Taiwan.
+My nick-named was the “Snake Waist Boy” (蛇腰) by the T’ai Chi Ch’uan community in Taiwan.

 The First Lady of Taiwan, Madam Chiang Kai-shek (蔣介石), took painting lessons from Professor.
 Every Thursday, 3:00 pm sharp, a black sedan would be waiting at the door to take him to the President’s residence and then back in the evening.
 After Madam Chiang (蔣夫人) heard that I had left his house, she gave the Professor one of her German-shepherds to guard his house.